day8/re-frame/docs/SubscriptionsCleanup.md

    {:style {:color (listen [:time-color])}}
    (listen [:time-str])])
 ```
-At the cost of writing your own function, `listen`, the code is now less noisy
+So, at the cost of writing your own function, `listen`, the code is now less noisy
 AND there's less chance of us forgetting an `@` (which can lead to odd problems).

 ### Say It Again